k2view-academy/K2View-Academy/articles/32_LU_storage/04_business_entity_on_pg.md

 1. Logical Unit DB viewer.
 2. Trigger functions.
 3. LUDB functions.
-4. Lookup tables must defined in a string type.
+4. Lookup tables must be defined in a string type.
 5. When using System of record functionality, it is required to specify the field names.
 6. The Logical Unit table's delete mode property doesn't support a 'Not updated' value.
 7. In order to change an LU table column type, it is required drop and redeploy the LU.